vittoriom/CleanroomLogger/INTEGRATION.md

 2. Embed `CleanroomASL.xcodeproj` in your Xcode project

+3. Build `CleanroomASL.framework`; this will also cause any required dependencies to be built

-3. Add `CleanroomASL.framework` and the required dependencies to your application target
+4. Add `CleanroomASL.framework` and the required dependencies to your application target

+5. Fix the way Xcode references the frameworks you added in Step 4

-### Getting Started
+#### Getting Started

 Launch Terminal on your Mac, and `cd` to the directory that contains your application.